VitaliyZhark/Password-Generator/README.md

 ## Instructions

-The following image shows the web application's appearance and functionality:
+The following image shows the web application's appearance and functionality: (but I moved away from the task and did it differently)

 ![password generator demo](./assets/05-javascript-challenge-demo.png)